timothypratley/happyapi/docs/DESIGN.md

 * Control flow: use nil instead of exceptions (as much as is possible, but what about when it isn't?)

-* keep happygapi and happy in separate projects to avoid spam diffs
+* keep happygapi and happyapi in separate projects to avoid spam diffs

 * Recommend exceptions
   * Reason I avoided them in the past is info swallowing, but informative exceptions solve that
   * TODO: rationale why they are better

+* Pluggable dependencies sound great, but have some downsides:
+  * We'd like our dependencies to be stable, adding a dependency shouldn't change which implementation is used.
+  * Configuring a the specific dependencies seems to be required, but that means there is no default out of the box.

 TODO: requests more scopes than are really necessary :( I think you just need *any* of the scopes? not all?